 - Send you an email with instructions for how to access the ballot.

-Follow the instructions in the email to access the ballot, mark the ballot, print and review the ballot, and return the ballot to the county board of elections office.
+Follow ALL of the instructions in the email or your ballot may not be counted.
 When you access the ballot, you will also find instructions for completing and returning the ballot.

 Return your ballot as early as possible.
 Your ballot must be postmarked or dropped off at the County Board of Elections or other drop-off location designated by the Board by 8 p.m. on Election Day.
 Check the county website for times and locations.